 Staff training is essential on safeguarding and available for all staff both online and face to face.
 The classroom-based workshops enable colleagues to identify the risks and threats of radicalisation and extremism.
 The College reviews and evaluates the training regularly to ensure the content is current and relevant to the FE/HE sector.
 The College Safeguarding Practitioner has completed specialist themed Prevent training and is the only external agency currently invited to attend.
-Clear structures are in place, including a DSL, Operational DSL, Deputy DSL and a nominated Safeguarding Governor.
+Clear structures are in place, including a nominated safeguarding Governor.

-The 'Prevent' duty is explicit in ICT policies and procedures and ICT monitoring identifies inappropriate usage and safeguarding issues/risk taking behaviour.
+The 'Prevent' duty is explicit in ICT Policies and Procedures and ICT monitoring identifies inappropriate usage and safeguarding issues/risk taking behaviour.
 ICT monitoring alerts are received and assessed in 'real time' by the College Single Point of Contact (SPoC) and contribute to work with partners and external agencies for additional support, information and intelligence.
-In addition, the college now has a Prevent lead to support activity around this key priority.